asailijhijr/GameBase/README.md

-QuackN'BOOM by Neriah and Neenee
+QuackN'BOOM created by Neriah and Neenee

 Basic Description:
 	Ducks dive down to the bottom to try and eat your baked goods!
 The aim of the game is to protect your baked goods by hitting the ducks with bombs to kill them!